 Check out Dr. Bailey and his team working with the flexiVent to study the pathophysiology of Covid-19 in mouse models!

 SCIREQs very own Sarah Dort and Dr. Annette Robichaud collaborated closely with Dr. Bailey and his group.
 The groups work shows that humanized mice from The Jackson Laboratory exhibit symptoms that closely match clinical manifestations of the severe form of COVID-19.
-Read the preprint here!
+Read the publication here!

 Congratulations to everyone involved!